 Winnie the Pooh funeral quotes

-This is another quote that shows us that death isn’t necessarily the end of a bond with someone near to you.
+This is a quote that shows us that death isn’t necessarily the end of a bond with someone near to you.
 The love that you feel for the person who’s passed will go on.

 This can be a difficult quote to read during a funeral.
 But it does show how people can love each other so much that they’d rather not be the person left behind.
 This was originally said between Winnie and his friend Piglet, but it can fit any relationship or bond.